jessekhaira/ig_clone/readme.md

 # Instagram Clone
 This is an application I built using Mongo, Express, React, Sass, and Redux that clones Instagram.
 Given that instagram is a massive application, the scope of the project was limited to implementing the specific features of instagram outlined below.

-The project is deployed and can be seen at:https://instagramwebclone.herokuapp.com/.
+The project is deployed at https://instagramwebclone.herokuapp.com/.
 A note that since the project is deployed on the free tier of Heroku, it will run slowly.

 ## Features
 - Individuals can register for an account, which requires their email, username, name and password